-We present the results of applying our verification framework to two mature and widely used libraries, namely VTK and Voreen.
-We stress that the goal here is first to show that our verification technique is very sensitive to changes that cause the output image to deviate from the correct solution; second, it is very easy to apply and, thus, can help developers and practitioners to gain confidence in their implementations.
+We present the results of applying our verification framework to two mature and widely-used libraries, namely VTK and Voreen.
+We stress that the goal here is first to show that our verification technique is very sensitive to changes that cause the output image to deviate from the correct solution; secondly, it is very easy to apply and thus can help developers and practitioners to gain confidence in their implementations.

-6.1 Implementations under Verification
+6.1 Implementations Under Verification

-VTK.
-The VTK library provides several implementations of well-known volume rendering techniques.
-In our tests, we included two modules from version 5.6.1: vtkVolumeRayCastMapper (RCM) and vtkFixedPointVolumeRayCastMapper (FP).
-The RCM module accepts as input scalar fields with 8- or 16-bit precision and internal computations are performed with single or double precision.
-FP accepts input data sets with up to 32 bits of precision but it uses 15-bit fixed-point arithmetic internally.
+VTK: The VTK library provides several implementations of well-known volume rendering techniques. tests we included two modules from version our vtkVolumeRayCastMapper (RCM) vtkFixedPointVolumeRayCastMapper (FP).
+RCM module accepts as input scalar fields with 8- or 16-bit precision and internal computations are performed with single or double precision.
+FP accepts input datasets with up to 32 bits of precision but it uses 15-bit fixed-point arithmetic internally.
 Both techniques use back-to-front compositing.
-We have also modified the VTK source to capture 15- and 32-bit precision images for FP and RCM, respectively.
+We have also modified the VTK source to capture 15 bit and 32 bit precision images for FP and RCM respectively.

-Voreen.
-As opposed to the tested modules in VTK, Voreen uses the graphics processing unit (GPU) and frontto-back compositing for its implementations.
+Voreen: As opposed to the tested modules in VTK, Voreen uses the graphics processing unit (GPU) and front-to-back compositing for its implementations.
 From the ray casting processors available within Voreen, we have chosen the SingleVolumeRaycaster, which is the standard processor in most Voreen workspaces.
 At the time of writing, version 2.6.1 is the latest, and the one we verified.
 We made minor modifications to the code so that floating point data of the format Nearly Raw Raster Data NRRD [17] could be imported and smaller step sizes could be used.